-- Non-Compliant Employees – Employees who are not compliant with the current Mandatory Vaccination requirements.
+- Non-Compliant Individuals – Employees or students who are not compliant with the current Mandatory Vaccination requirements.

-- Proof of Vaccination – a written vaccination record of an Individual’s COVID-19 immunization date(s) issued by the government of the province, territory, or country in which they were immunized
+- Proof of Vaccination – a written or digital vaccination record of an Individual’s COVID-19 current vaccination status.

 - University Locations – all University of Guelph buildings and University managed facilities, outside and inside, including but not limited to those on its main campus in Guelph, Ridgetown campus and research stations.
-Guelph Humber will be subject to Humber College requirements and procedures.
+University of Guelph- Humber will be subject to Humber College requirements and procedures.

 Mandatory Vaccination Requirements

-- Commencing September 7, 2021, all Individuals who want to access University Locations will be required to abide by the University’s Mandatory Vaccination requirements.
+- Since September 7, 2021, the University has required that all Individuals who want to access University Locations be required to abide by the University’s Mandatory Vaccination requirements.

-- Individuals with Conditions may access University Locations if they follow all COVID-19 safety protocols and participate in the Rapid Testing Program.
+- Individuals with approved Exemptions may access University Locations if they follow all COVID-19 safety protocols as defined by the University.

-- By October 15, 2021, all Individuals who have not otherwise received an approved exemption are required to be Fully Vaccinated to be eligible to access University Locations.
+- Individuals who have not otherwise received an approved exemption are required to be Fully Vaccinated to be eligible to access University Locations.

 - Employees who are required to perform their job duties on-site at University Locations based on operational plans or the nature of the work are required to comply with the Mandatory Vaccination Requirements.